JuliaDiff/ChainRules.jl/docs/src/index.md

 ### The propagators: pushforward and pullback

-!!!
-Terminology "Pushforward and Pullback"
+!!! terminology "Pushforward and Pullback"

     _Pushforward_ and _Pullback_ are fancy words that the autodiff community recently stole from Differential Geometry.
     The are broadly in agreement with the use of these terms in differential geometry.
 But any geometer will tell you these are the super-boring flat cases.
 Some will also frown at you.